British Insects: the Families of Trichoptera

 Front tibia 0 spurred, or 1 spurred.
 Middle tibia 1–3 spurred.
 Hind tibia 1–4 spurred.

 Larvae.
 The larvae constructing and living in transportable cases (the cases varied, of sand, sticks, leaves, shells, or mixtures); eruciform.
 The thorax with a forwardly-directed prosternal horn between the first pair of legs.
 The mesonotum sclerotized; entire, or divided longitudinally into two sclerites.
 The metanotum sclerotized; divided into six sclerites.
 Abdominal segment 1 with retractable papillae; 8 without a lateral comb of fine spicules.
-With the terminal abdominal prolegs fused basally, forming an ostensible tenth segment.
+The larva with the terminal abdominal prolegs fused basally, forming an ostensible tenth segment.

 Comments.
 In the aberrant genus Eniocyla, the female has only vestigial wings, and the larvae live often far from water, in moss around tree roots.

-To view illustrations with detailed captions, go to the interactive key.
-This also offers full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+We advise against extracting comparative information from the descriptions.
+This is much more easily achieved using the DELTA data files or the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+See also Guidelines for using data taken from Web publications.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 2003 onwards.
-British insects: the fmilies of Trichoptera.
-Version: 9th April 2007. http://delta-intkey.com’.
+Insects of Britain and Ireland: the families of Trichoptera (caddis flies).
+Version: 27th July 2019. delta-intkey.com’.